kingzamzon/tech-writing/task-1/README.md

 ## Prerequisites

 - Have Git installed on your local machine.
-- Have Github Account.
+- Have GitHub Account.

 ## What is GitHub?

-Github is the online version of Git.
+GitHub is the online version of Git.
 It host the largest source code in the world.

 ## Why GitHub?

-Github cause it houses all the popular source codes ranging from react to Linux kernel.
+GitHub cause it houses all the popular source codes ranging from react to Linux kernel.
 It's popularity make it easy to reach other developers around the world.

 ## Git vs. GitHub

 Git is a version control system.
 It is used to track changes on files, enable collaboration on files.

-Github is a web based version of Git on the internet.
+GitHub is a web based version of Git on the internet.

 ## Clone

 Clone a repository is pulling down a full copy of repository to your local machine.

-1. Navigate to the repository you want to clone, in this example we will use clone the [Linux kernel](https://github.com/torvalds/linux)
+1. Navigate to the repository you want to clone, in this example we will use clone the [Linux kernel](https://GitHub.com/torvalds/linux)
 2. Click on the green <> code button.
 3. Copy the url for the repository by clicking on the copy button ![Copy Button](./images/img2a.png) using one of the option HTTPS, SSH or GitHub CLI
    ![Copy drop down](./images/img2b.png)